Call for Submissions for Public Media Art for the Boston Convention & Exhibition Center Marquee

 Who Can Apply?

-Eligibility is limited to student artists who attend a College or University in Massachusetts.
+Eligibility is limited to artists and artist teams who reside in Massachusetts.

 How to Apply

-- Brief description of proposed work (not more than 50 words)
+- Brief description of proposed work (not more than one page)

 - Jpeg images of proposed arrangement of content on screens, or storyboard layout in sketch format or other illustration: refer to “Content Creation Guidelines.pdf”